Mr. Popper's Penguins: Reception

 Mr. Popper's Penguins has received generally positive reviews.
 Common Sense Media wrote: "Vivid imagery, clever word plays, and funny characters that border on the absurd have made this book a popular choice for kids in classrooms and at home."
 Kirkus Reviews, on the other hand, stated in 1938: "This is rather a silly story, and I don't believe children will think it particularly funny."

-Publishers Weekly said of a pop-up version: "Aside from the alliterative appeal of a pop-up Mr. Popper, it's hard to see how the children's classic benefits from this particular format", and "Stick with the real thing."
+Publishers Weekly said of a pop-up version: "Aside from the alliterative appeal of a pop-up Mr. Popper, it's hard to see how the children's classic benefits from this particular format", and, "Stick with the real thing."

 Awards

 Mr. Popper's Penguins was named a Newbery Honor Book in 1939 and won the 1940 Young Reader's Choice Award.

 It was one of the inaugural 1958 Lewis Carroll Shelf Award books.

 Film adaptation

-A 20th Century Fox film based loosely on the book was released on June 17, 2011 and starred Jim Carrey as Mr. Popper.
-It was originally going to be made by Walt Disney ten years beforehand as an animated feature film.
+A 20th Century Fox film based loosely on the book was released on June 17, 2011, and starred Jim Carrey as Mr. Popper.
+It was originally going to be made by Walt Disney Pictures ten years beforehand as an animated feature film.